YeisonAndreyLiCe/food_sales_prediction/README.md

 #  Food Sales Prediction

-The information use in this project corresponds to 2013 sales of 1559 products and was collected by data scientist at BigMart across 10 stores in different cities.
-Some features of each product have been defined.
-In order to help to the retailer to understand the product properties and the outlets that play a crucial role in the sales, this project aims to predict the sales of food products in each outlet, it will try to understand the properties of products and outlets which play a key role in increasing sales.
+Predict sales of food products by implementing machine learning algorithms and in the process identify product properties and selling points that play a crucial role in sales..
 Source: [Analytics Vidhya 2013-2022]("https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/#ProblemStatement")

 ##  Data Dictionary